gait-ai/gait/resources/welcome.md

 ### Adding or Removing Chats

-Utilize the Gait Copilot side view to add new chats or remove existing ones.
+Utilize the gait side view to add new chats or remove existing ones.

 ### Continuing a Chat